stlpublicradio/DroneOperationsManual/opsmanual.md

 ### Temporary Flight Restrictions (TFRs)

 The FAA will issue Temporary Flight Restrictions from time to time.
 There will be a TFR in place over Busch Stadium during Cardinals home games.
-It is the Pilot In Command's responsibility to be aware of active TFRs.
+It is the PIC's responsibility to be aware of active TFRs.

 <div style="page-break-after: always;"></div>